Free Shipping on all Toolcraft Bolt Carrier Groups!

 Can I get a left-handed BCG for a left-handed AR15 build I am working on?

 Toolcraft makes left-handed BCGs and we try to keep some in stock in Black Nitride.
-Please contact us if this is something you are interested in.
+Please see our Toolcraft Left-Handed Black Nitride BCG page for availability.

 What finishes do they come in?

 Finishes include Black Nitride, Nickel Boron, Chrome & Manganese Phosphate, Ionbond Diamond Like Coating (DLC), and Titanium Nitride.

 What is the best finish for me to get?

 This is a very subjective question and the simplest answer is that you can’t make a bad choice!
 Our biggest seller is the Black Nitride, and it is generally the least expensive.
 If you are looking to spend more, the Nickel Boron, DLC and Titanium Nitride all offer a very slick feel and easy clean up.
 The chrome & phosphate finish is perfect for traditionalists.
 For a more in-depth look at BCG finishes, see our blog post on AR15 BCG Finishes.